 Motorola is expanding its line of mid-range Moto G series smartphones with two new phones.
 The Moto G100 packs a Qualcomm Snapdragon 870 processor, making it the first Moto G phone with an 800 series chip.
-It also has 8GB of RAM, 128GB of storage, a 5,000 mAh battery, and a 90 Hz display.
+It also has a 90 Hz FHD+ display.

 Here are some of the key specs for Motorola’s latest G series phones:

 |64GB or 128GB|

 |Ports||USB 3.1 Type-C|